Here Are Our 10 Best Things to Do in Chicago

 2. The Museums

 World class museums on the shores of Lake Michigan will give a glimpse of all Chicago has to offer.
 Make a trip to view contemporary art at the Modern Wing at the Art Institute, explore the Field Museum and Shedd Aquarium, and tour the universe at the Alder Planetarium.
 You might want to venture off to the Museum of Science and Industry, still one of my favorites, but a bit far from the Museum campus (but easily accessible by bus).
+Several of the museums offer free days to Illinois residents, so check their websites often.
+There is also a slew of artistic immersive museums that have popped up recently around Chicago include some of our favorites like wndr Museum and Hebru Brantley’s Nevermore Park.

 Just off the I-90/94 expressway to Cermak is Chicago’s Chinatown, the ever-changing town where culture and top Asian cuisine make this a top experience you don’t want to miss.
 Whether you prefer to take the “L” train or drive, it’s an easy day trip.
 The small shops with Asian themed souvenirs are always at the top of our list.
 You must try the famous bubble tea – a real fruit shake with tapioca balls that will cool you down on any hot summer day.
 If you go early, you might head over to any of the Dim Sum restaurants.
 My favorite is the Phoenix, located on the second floor of 2131 S. Archer Avenue, for a cool experience of steam or fried dumplings served on small plates.
 Another place to visit is the Chinatown Square Plaza, where you’ll find the Chinese zodiac and many other shopping and dining selections that I am sure will get your attention.